The Former Circus City Architectural Salvage Building Is Now a New Event Space

 Image: Google Maps

-“Our goal is to incorporate lots of natural elements, earth tones and deep green color and velvet couches, with wood, brick, concrete and louvered wood," Bixby says.
+“Our goal is to incorporate lots of natural elements, earth tones and deep green color and velvet couches, with wood, brick, concrete and louvered wood," Bixby told us.
 "We’ll use the garden for cocktail hour.
 Inside, we'll also have a lounge, where, in the case of weddings, the bride might get dressed and hang out with friends and family.
 It'll be earthy, upscale and industrial, with large chandeliers too."

 Although Bixby and her family come from a wedding event venue background—they're the former owners of The Barn at Lone Oak Acres in Parrish, where they still consult with the new owners—the Aleur space is an urban pivot.